SourLemonJuice/ArgParseX/README.md

 // skip the first arg, that's the exec command name struct ArgpxResult *res = ArgpxParse(argc - 1, argv + 1, &style, &flag, NULL);
 ```

-## Documents

-At here(Simplified Chinese): [docs/](./docs/)

-All the functions do not use static variables, so they're thread safe.\
-However, the config data structures can't be modified at the same times.

 ## C standard